Safeguarding information for GPs and primary care staff

 The Integrated Care Board (ICB) Safeguarding team

-Please email bnssg.safeguardingadmin@nhs.net to get in touch with the safeguarding team.
+Please email bnssg.safeguardingadmin@nhs.net to get in touch with the Safeguarding Team.

 Team members

-• Head of Safeguarding: Faye Kamara
+• Head of Safeguarding – All Age : Faye Kamara

 • Safeguarding Administrator: Daniella Daniels